 ICE CREAM HAD never tasted so good.
 Perhaps it wasn’t necessarily the ice cream itself, but the time and the place and, most of all, the fact that he hadn’t forgotten.
 The Han River park was green and golden lights lit our path.
 Black water flowed down the river, illuminated by shimmering multicolored lights that created a glowing rainbow on the water.
 The moon was out, only half full, and there were no stars in the sky.
 At least none that I could see from all of the lights around us.
 The taste of strawberry danced along my tongue, which overshadowed the cold.
 Next to me, he sighed and the grip on my hand tightened, which I reciprocated.

 I looked up at him just in time to see him look away.
 Heat rose to my cheeks, but it cooled with my next bite of ice cream.
-I watched as Jongin lifted his banana mellona to his lips and stick it in for a couple of seconds.
+I watched as Jongin lifted his banana mellona to his lips and stick it in his mouth for a couple of seconds.
 His lips were red with the cold of the ice cream and his cheeks were a shade darker.
 His dark skin was smoother than I had ever seen it and I had the sudden urge to touch him.
 I wanted to run the tips of my fingers over his cheeks, his jawline, his eyelids, his nose, through his hair.
 More than anything, I wanted to outline the shape of his lips.

 “Why don’t you take a picture?”
 Jongin joked.
 He looked over at me, a smirk playing at his lips.
 “It’ll last longer.”